 a digital asset that derives its value from an external asset that can be traded.
 Usually, it represents stocks, bonds, or revenue participation notes.
 Security tokens are subject to federal law governing regulations.

-second phase of Cardano development in which network decentralization will be delivered.
+second phase of Cardano development in which network decentralization was delivered.

 a fixed period of time within an epoch.
-Each epoch of time is divided into numbered slots.
+Each epoch is divided into numbered slots.
 Slots that are inhabited by blocks are called active slots.

 elected node that has been selected to create a block within the current slot.
 A random election process occurs based on the proportional stake.